tc39/proposal-explicit-resource-management/README.md

 }
 ```

-In this case, the value bound to `x` in each iteration will be disposed at the end of each iteration.
-This will not dispose
+In this case, the value bound to `x` in each iteration will be _synchronously_ disposed at the end of each iteration.
-resources that are not iterated, such as if iteration is terminated early due to `return`, `break`, or `throw`.
+This will not dispose resources that are not iterated, such as if iteration is terminated early due to `return`,
+`break`, or `throw`.

-Neither `using` nor `using await` can be used in a `for-in` loop.
+`using` declarations _may not_ be used in in the head of a `for-in` loop.

 # Examples